Amigurumi Fairy Cottage – FREE Crochet Pattern

 FO – Fasten Off

-Stuff firmly as you go or insert plastic canvas for stability.
+Stuff gradually as you go or insert a plastic canvas cylinder inside for firmness.

-FO and leave long tail for attaching roof.
+FO, leaving a long tail for attaching the roof.

 Door Panel (Lilac):